CharlotteFawsitt/Nature-of-Code/03_Forces/30_Mass/README.md

 # Mass

 Objects with different mass will be affected by forces differently.
-A heavier object will be affected by gravity much more than a light object.
-The opposite is true for wind.
 A light object will move much more with wind than a heavy object.

 For this we need to modify the class to take in a parameter.
 ```js